micmejia/bible-dump/AMPC/Luke/Luke 2.md

-Glory to God in the highest [heaven], and on earth peace among men with whom He is well pleased [[^e]men of goodwill, of His favor].
+Glory to God in the highest [heaven], and on earth peace among men with whom He is well pleased [men of goodwill, of His favor].